Weichwerke-Heidrich-Software/bomnipotent_doc/content/legal-stuff/020_privacy-policy.en.md

 ## 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?

+**In Short:**
-**In Short:** *We may share information in specific situations described in this section and/or with the following third parties.*
+*We may share information in specific situations described in this section and/or with the following third parties.*

 We may need to share your personal information in the following situations:
+* **IONOS.** We use [IONOS](https://www.ionos.com/) for web hosting.
+You can find their privacy policy [here](https://www.ionos.com/terms-gtc/privacy-policy).
+The server contains logs of your interactions with any websites and services hosted there, including all subdomains of wwh-soft.com and bomnipotent.de.
+* **Vyte.** For appointment scheduling, we use [Vyte](https://www.vyte.in) as a third-party service.
+You can find their privacy policy [here](https://www.vyte.in/en/privacy-policy).
+* **Klender.** For calendar management, we use [Klender](https://www.klender.de) as a third-party service.
+You can find their privacy policy [here](https://www.klender.de/datenschutz).
 * **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 ## 5. HOW LONG DO WE KEEP YOUR INFORMATION?

+**In Short:**
-**In Short:** *We keep your information for as long as necessary to fulfil the purposes outlined in this Privacy Notice unless otherwise required by law.*
+*We keep your information for as long as necessary to fulfil the purposes outlined in this Privacy Notice unless otherwise required by law.*

 We will only keep your personal information for as long as it is necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
+This includes data required to schedule and facilitate online meetings.

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 ## 6. HOW DO WE KEEP YOUR INFORMATION SAFE?

+**In Short:**
-**In Short:** *We aim to protect your personal information through a system of organisational and technical security measures.*
+*We aim to protect your personal information through a system of organisational and technical security measures.*

 We have implemented appropriate and reasonable technical and organisational security measures designed to protect the security of any personal information we process.
+All websites and services offering an HTTP connection are automatically redirected to HTTPS to ensure secure transmission of your data.
+Services that go beyond static websites refuse unencrypted connections altogether.
+This includes our self-hosted Jitsi Meet instance for online meetings.
+Videoconferencing data is transmitted via a secure WebRTC connection.
+In case of only 2 participants, Jitsi automatically establishes a direct peer-to-peer connection, further minimising data exchange via the server.

 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorised third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

 ## 7. DO WE COLLECT INFORMATION FROM MINORS?

+**In Short:**
-**In Short:** *We do not knowingly collect data from or market to children under 18 years of age.*
+*We do not knowingly collect data from or market to children under 18 years of age.*

 We do not knowingly collect, solicit data from, or market to children under 18 years of age, nor do we knowingly sell such personal information.
 By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Services.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we may have collected from children under age 18, please contact us at [info@wwh-soft.com](mailto:info@wwh-soft.com).

 ## 8. WHAT ARE YOUR PRIVACY RIGHTS?

+**In Short:**
-**In Short:** *Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
+*Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time, depending on your country, province, or state of residence.*

 In some regions (like the EEA, UK, Switzerland, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; (iv) if applicable, to data portability; and (v) not to be subject to automated decision-making.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
 You can make such a request by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#13-how-can-you-contact-us-about-this-notice)' below.